FSL-Rectifier: Rectify Outliers in Few-Shot Learning via Test-Time Augmentation: FSL-Rectifier

 The reconstruction loss $\mathcal{L}_{R}$ helps generator $G$ generate outputs that resemble the shape of the target images, which are designed as the input images themselves in the loss function:

 The feature matching loss helps regularize the training, generating new samples that possess the style of the image $y$:

-Here, $D_f$ is the feature extractor, which is obtained from removing the last layer (the classifier layer) from $D$.
+Here, $\Phi_d$ is the feature extractor, which is obtained from removing the last layer (the classifier layer $h_d$) from the discriminator $D$.

-The shape encoder is made of convolutional layers and residual blocks, converting input images to their latent representations.
-The style encoder consists of convolutional layers followed by an averaging operation, mapping several images to their latent representations before averaging them.
-The decoder consists of a few adaptive instance normalization (AdaIN) residual blocks~\cite{huang2017arbitrary} followed by upscaling using convolutional layers~\cite{liu2019few}.
-This \text{image translator}, including the reconstruction loss and feature matching loss, are adopted from~\cite{saito2020coco, liu2019few, liu2017unsupervised, park2019semantic, wang2018high}.
-Lastly, during training of the image translator, we only use the train-split of a dataset, leaving the test-split dataset unseen.
+Note that this \text{image combiner}, including the reconstruction loss and feature matching loss, follow prior techniques~\citep{saito2020coco, liu2019few, liu2017unsupervised, park2019semantic, wang2018high, salimans2016improved}.
+The decoder $F_x$ includes a few adaptive instance normalization (AdaIN) residual blocks~\citep{huang2017arbitrary, liu2019few}.
+Lastly, during training of the image combiner, we only use the train-split of a dataset, leaving the test-split dataset unseen.